 When naming files, folders, and directory names, you should use lowercase letters and separate words with hyphens and not underscores.

 When naming custom pages, it is recommended to name your files to match the function of the theme file.
-It is also recommended to use an underscore for the custom page or else it could be mistaken for a specialized template.
+It is also recommended to use an underscore for the custom page

 In summary, the WordPress Hierarchy system is essential when you want to learn how to make quick adjustments and customizations to your site.
 Understanding the order will help you understand which files you will need to change when you want to customize a WordPress theme.